jagorithms/Algorithms-Study/README.md

 - fix: <name> #<problem number>
 ```

-## Branching Strategy 🌳
+## Branching Strategy

-- 🎯 main: includes all problems solved in this group.
+- main: includes all problems solved in this group.
 Each branch is merged to this branch after the weekly meet-up session.
-- 📅 weekXX-topic: Branches for each week’s topic (e.g., week01-stack-queue, week02-dynamic-programming).
+- weekXX-topic: Branches for each week’s topic (e.g., week01-stack-queue, week02-dynamic-programming).

 ## Issues and Discussions
-- Issues: Use GitHub Issues to report bugs 🐞, ask questions ❓, etc. Label issues appropriately (e.g., week01, bug).
+- Issues: Use GitHub Issues to report bugs, ask questions, etc..
+Label issues appropriately (e.g., week01, bug).
-- Discussions: Participate in discussions for general questions or team communication. 🤝
+- Discussions: Participate in discussions for general questions or team communication.
--

 ## Getting Started

 1. Clone the repository into your local machine.